kwardynski/kwardynski.github.io/gnarly_davidson.md

 <a href="https://drive.google.com/uc?export=view&id=1SLYvm3RsxPZhHDbYKWvigM62229GCwTW"><img src="https://drive.google.com/uc?export=view&id=1SLYvm3RsxPZhHDbYKWvigM62229GCwTW" style="width: 600px; max-width: 100%; height: auto" title="QBert with his new roommate." /></a>
 \
 \
 The bike had a bit of a bed-wetting problem when I got it - fuel would just dump from the carburetor overflow hose if the petcock wasn't shut.
 I didn't think to close it when we were transporting the bike back home so the U-Haul trailer had a nice puddle of gasoline in it, and so did the parkade when I finally got home after returning the trailer.
-And so begins the long (expensive) uphill battle of getting this thing road-ready for the summer...
+And so began the long (and expensive) uphill battle of getting this thing road-ready for the summer...

 ---